 Aaron Royston, M.D., M.B.A. is a Partner at venBio with a background in life science investing, healthcare strategy, and as an entrepreneur.
-Dr. Royston led venBio’s Fund II investments into Apellis Pharmaceuticals, Nabriva Therapeutics (Nasdaq: NBRV), Impel NeuroPharma, and Menlo Therapeutics.
-He currently serves as a director on the boards of Impel NeuroPharma and Menlo Therapeutics.
+Dr. Royston previously led venBio’s Fund II investment into Apellis Pharmaceuticals and currently serves as a director on the boards of Impel NeuroPharma, Menlo Therapeutics, Harmony Biosciences, Neurogastrx and Akero Therapeutics.

 Prior to joining venBio, Dr. Royston was a member of the investment team at Vivo Capital, a life science venture capital firm.
 While at Vivo, he was involved in the firm’s investments in Biotie Therapies (Nasdaq: BITI, acquired by Acorda), RegenxBio (Nasdaq:RGNX), and Crinetics Pharmaceuticals, among others.
 Previously, he worked at Bain & Company, where he advised biotechnology companies on a range of strategic and operational issues.
 Earlier in his career, Dr. Royston coordinated clinical research at Mount Sinai Medical Center, where his research has been published and presented in multiple medical journals and conferences.